 Along with the data, Stretch will have to be given instructions about what operations to perform on the data.
 The full set of instructions for the Noah problem will constitute that problem's "program."
-As we shall see when we get inside the machine, each

 As we shall see when we get inside the machine, each instruction covers a very small step in the program.
 Fortunately, the programmer doesn't have to worry about every small step.
 All he has to produce is a general plan, plus a little specific guidance; then Stretch (or even some other computer) can assemble a complete Stretch program by putting together appropriate ready-made sets of instructions selected from among those on file.